kalabakas1/MPE/Documentation/DevelopersGuide.md

         throw new Exception("Voucher is invalid");
 ```

-So during the last few weeks I have seen and debug my fare share of code.
+So during the last few weeks I have seen and debuged my fare share of code.
 Every day not under 10 hours of intensive work.
 During this period, a small part of the team tried to figure out why we couldn't add vouchers to our system.
 We constantly got "Voucher is invalid".
 So we found the code, started to read from the top down, found the place where the exception were thrown.
 But it didn't make any sense.
 We added logging to see if the data model were invalid or null - it contained all the data needed for the code to execute without exceptions.
 After a short break, we instead started to read from the bottom up, realizing that we were looking at the wrong exception message.

 The lesson here is: Don't have duplicate exception messages within the same method.
 Easier to locate the exact exception if the messages are unique within a specific context.